Why are some debit card transactions blocked?

 Can I use my debit card outside the United States?

 We advise using a credit card when traveling abroad instead of your debit card to protect the funds you have on deposit in your accounts from potential loss due to fraudulent transactions.

-If you are traveling abroad, please be advised that we block all ATM and debit card transactions initiated in Bosnia-Herzegovina, Brazil, Cuba, France, India, Libya, Malta, Nigeria, North Korea, and Romania.
+If you are traveling abroad, please be advised that we block all ATM and debit card transactions initiated in Bosnia-Herzegovina, Brazil, Cuba, France, India, Libya, Malta, Nigeria, North Korea, Romania, Russia and Ukraine.

 In Great Britain and Saudi Arabia, we are currently blocking transactions initiated on the internet and signature-based transactions using your debit card.
 You will be able to process PIN-based transactions with your ATM or debit card.

 In China, signature-based debit card transactions are being blocked.
 You will be able to process PIN-based transactions and transactions initiated on the internet.